-- Light: It thrives in anything from bright light to light shade in the summer.
+- Light: It thrives in anything from bright to light shade in the summer.
 Dimmer light suffices during winter.
 Dappled sunlight keeps it happy.
 However, it doesn’t like direct sunlight.
-Consider this plant for cooler rooms.
+Consider this plant for more relaxed rooms.
 In winter, keep at about 70°F for the best plant health.

 - Water: Keep the soil moist in the summer growing season, especially for your water tree ivy.
-But your Ivy Tree prefers less water in the winter months when mostly dormant.
+But your Ivy Tree prefers less water in the winter months when primarily dormant.
 Remember to use cool or room temperature water, never warm or hot.
 Fatshedera enjoys a mist occasionally to raise humidity.

 - Fertilizer: Feed weekly with a weak liquid fertilizer during the growing season.
 Ensure it includes micronutrients to encourage blooming.
 Fatshedera responds well to ample fertilization as it is a heavy feeder.

 - Soil: Use light, fast-draining potting soil, especially if tree ivy prefers it.
 Some like to use fortified grounds.

-As a sterile hybrid, Ivy trees, particularly those of the Pia tree variety, propagate stem-tip cuttings, not from seeds.
+As a sterile hybrid, Ivy trees, particularly those of the Pia tree variety, propagate stem-tip cuttings, not seeds.
 While not essential, using a rooting hormone increases the odds of success in Pia tree ivy propagation.
 Also, please keep the humidity level high.

 Repot each year at the beginning of the new growing season, especially for a tree ivy houseplant.
 When repotting, use fresh potting soil and use a pot at least one size larger than it currently grows.

 The Ivy Tree needs cooler temperatures anytime.
-However, during repotting and shortly after, excessive heat causes even more stress.
-Avoid exposure to warmer temperatures, especially during the repotting time and shortly after.
+However, excessive heat causes even more stress during repotting and shortly after.
+Avoid exposure to warmer temperatures, especially during repotting and shortly after.